What is FAP in Freight?

 Related: Read 4 Common Mistakes Freight Audit Software Can Solve

-Understanding the Freight Auditing Process
+Understanding the Freight Audit Process

 There are several ways to approach the freight audit process: manual, automated, and hybrid.
-Individuals complete the entire process without automation technology during a manual freight audit.
+Individuals complete the entire freight auditing process without automation technology during a manual freight audit.
 However, a manual audit takes time and resources.
 In addition, manual audits are subject to human error.

 Finally, there is also a hybrid approach to freight auditing, which combines manual labor with automated steps or elements.
 For example, tasks may initially enter the automated system, but a human is assigned to investigate and make corrections as needed if a problem is identified.